LucasJi/Jade/README.md

 # Galaxy Blog

-This project is created for publishing my blogs written in [Obsidian](https://obsidian.md/) to a blog website.
-Since Obsidian has a lot of useful features, the galaxy has no doubt supports these wonderful features.
+This project is designed to enable the publication of my blogs, authored in [Obsidian](https://obsidian.md/), to a dedicated blog website.
+Given Obsidian's array of powerful features, it's clear that the platform fully supports these remarkable functionalities.

 ## Features